 I'm a fourth year graduate student in the philosophy section of the MIT Department of Linguistics and Philosophy.
 My main interests are in the philosophy of language, especially in semantics and pragmatics.
 I also have interests in epistemology and decision theory.
 You can find my CV here.

-My other interests include the semantics of ability modals: my paper Agentive Modals, co-authored with Matt Mandelkern and Ginger Schultheis, is forthcoming in The Philosophical Review.
+My other interests include the semantics of ability modals: my paper Agentive Modals, co-authored with Matthew Mandelkern and Ginger Schultheis, is forthcoming in The Philosophical Review.
 I am also currently working on various projects in the semantics of deontic modals and on connections between the semantics of indicative conditionals and principles about belief revision.